 Can I use a SIMPLE IRA to buy a house?

 “You can use a SIMPLE IRA to buy a house.”

 How do I use a SIMPLE IRA to buy a house?

 “You first need to find a custodian that will hold non-traditional or ‘alternative’ investments and establish an IRA with them.
 You will then locate the house you want to purchase, and typically, your custodian will require you to sign some internal forms.
 After making sure the contract is in the name of the IRA, your custodian will purchase the property for you on behalf of your IRA.”

-“A SEP IRA is a type of traditional IRA.
+“A SIMPLE IRA is a type of Traditional IRA.
 Contributions are tax-deductible, the investments grow tax-deferred until distribution, and distributions are taxable.”